NABARD Grade A 2025: Notification Expected In October

 The NABARD Grade-A syllabus is also divided into sections.
 We will discuss the syllabus according to the stages involved in this exam.
 So we will first start with the NABARD Grade-A syllabus for prelims.

-NABARD Grade A syllabus for Prelims
+NABARD Grade A Syllabus for Prelims

-Before preparing for any exam, getting familiarized with the syllabus is essential.
+Before preparing for any exam, getting familiar with the syllabus is essential.
 Candidates should review the NABARD Grade A syllabus to create a study plan.
 NABARD Grade A recruitment’s first phase is the Preliminary exam.
 This will be an eight-section online exam with an objective format.
 Below is a detailed NABARD Grade A syllabus for each section.

 SectionTopics